Marissa Shephard's trial heads in to final phase | CBC News

 Marissa Shephard's trial heads in to final phase

-Justice Zoël Dionne is expected to deliver his charge to the jury Monday as the trial of Marissa Shephard winds down.
+Justice Zoël Dionne delivered his charge to the jury Monday as the trial of Marissa Shephard winds down.

 On Friday, the crown and the defence both presented their closing arguments to the jury.